Toby McGrath: Later WAFL career

 He won the South Fremantle Football Club's Best & Fairest Award in 2004 and in 2005 he won both the Sandover, the WAFL’s prestigious best player award and Simpson Medal for the Best player in the Grand Final and was a member of South Fremantle’s premiership winning side.
 He represented WA on six occasions in 2000, 2004 and 2005, and was captain of the 2008 WA side that defeated Queensland in Townsville, 2009 and 2010.

 In 2008 he was appointed captain of South Fremantle and played his 150th game for the Bulldogs while also winning his second Best & Fairest award.
 In 2009, he played in his fifth WAFL Grand Final and captained South Fremantle to the WAFL premiership, his second after being a member of the 2005 team.
 He played his 200th game for South Fremantle in the final round of the 2010 season.
 In 2011 Toby McGrath was named in South Fremantle’s Indigenous Team of The Century and he in 2012 was included in the WAFL’s Best 25 players of the Last 25 Years.
+He was inducted into the South Fremantle Hall of Fame in 2022 and is recognised as one of the WAFLs most decorated players.

-McGrath is employed as a fireman with the Fire and Emergency Services Authority of Western Australia.
+McGrath is employed as a firefighter with the Fire and Emergency Services Authority of Western Australia.
 He has three brothers, Cory and Ashley who have both played in the AFL and Bradley.
-Marty McGrath and Dion Woods, who played for Richmond and Fremantle respectively, are both cousins.
+West Coast Eagles premiership player Mark Lecras, Marty McGrath and Dion Woods, who played for Richmond and Fremantle respectively, are all cousins.